Taking Care of Our Heads — of School, That Is

 Oh!
 And be ever ready to represent the school in the community including on a Sunday, in the local grocery store.
 And serve as the school’s public relations whiz, in a crisis.
 Sometimes all in the same week.

-Suddenly, they need to be instant experts in public health.
+Suddenly, they needed to be instant experts in public health.
 And PPE.
 And distant learning.
 And creating pods.
 And, oh my heavens, handwashing protocols!

-It’s really too much.
-I know of more than one Head of School who has called it quits.
-Others are suffering mightily under the strain and unrelenting pressure.
-The stakes are nose-bleed high that they get this right.
-Being Head of School during a pandemic: zero precedence.
+If it felt like too much, it was.
+At a conference, the president of CASE actually said these words: “Heads of School were destroyed.”
+No hyperbole.
+I personally know of more than one Head who called it quits.
+Others suffered mightily under the strain and unrelenting pressure.
+The stakes were nosebleed high for them to get things right.
+Being Head of School during a pandemic: zero precedent.

-My heart goes out, as I bet yours does, too.
+My heart went out to them, as I’m sure yours did, too.
 One of my favorite questions to ask a Head is “What can I do for you?”
 It is always met with a rush of gratitude.
 Even if the answer is, “Thanks, but nothing right now.”
 Try asking it!

 Have you subscribed to the newsletter yet?
 It only takes a minute.

-So, since my compassion for these fine leaders is in full force today, I offer some tips I originally published in a different article a thousand years ago, back in 2018.
+So, since my compassion for these fine leaders is in full force today, I offer some tips I originally published in a different article a thousand years ago, back in 2018, refreshed again here.

-And because the times call for it, I offer them again.
-If you’re like me, you strive to be a trusted advisor to your Head, your donors, your colleagues.
+If you’re like me, you strive to be a trusted advisor to your Head, your donors, and your colleagues.
 Here you go!

 Seven Ways to Foster a Rewarding and Successful Partnership with Your Head of School

+2. No surprises!
 I learned this from my first Head of School.
-If you get wind of something, make sure s/he hears about it from you.
+If you get wind of something, make sure they hear about it from you.

 Once a former Head of mine got so caught up thanking the donors that he said — and I kid you not — “You’ve been so great, I couldn’t possibly ask for more.”
 To which, I quipped, “Well, he can’t but I sure will!”.
 Big laugh.
 And a second gift.
 Save.

-To the Heads who are reading this, thank you for all you’re doing to keep our schools open, safe, and striving towards their fine and inspirational missions.
+To the Heads who are reading this, thank you for all you’re doing to keep our schools healthy, inclusive, and striving towards their fine and inspirational missions.
 Take good care of yourselves.

 About the Author